dschreiter/dschreiter/README.md

 ### About Me

 👋  Thanks for stopping by, I am a inqusitive <strong>Self-Taught Developer</strong> with 5+ years professional experience.
-When I'm not writing code, I am writing music, engaged in countuous learning, or meditating in nature.
+When I'm not writing code, I am writing music, engaged in continuous learning, or meditating in nature.

 #### Actively seeking new opportunities!
 * <strong>Practical:</strong> <i>I know how to sit down & knock out tickets in the real world</i>